 Employee engagement 101: Get them to love learning

-(Image: In 2021 see global speaker Patrick Lencioni who's highly entertaining on topics like employee engagement)
+(Image: In 2022 see global speaker Patrick Lencioni on building high performing teams)

 First, what defines an engaged employee?